FBP Strangle Strategy

 FBP (First BanCorp.), in the Financial Services sector, (Banks - Regional industry), listed on NYSE.

-First BanCorp. operates as a bank holding company for FirstBank Puerto Rico that provides various financial services for retail, commercial, and institutional clients.
-The company operates through six segments: Commercial and Corporate Banking, Mortgage Banking, Consumer (Retail) Banking, Treasury and Investments, United States Operations, and Virgin Islands Operations.
-The Commercial and Corporate Banking segment offers commercial loans, including commercial real estate and construction loans and floor plan financings; and other products, such as cash management and business management services.
-The Mortgage Banking segment engages in the origination, sale, and servicing of various residential mortgage loans; acquisition and sale of mortgages in the secondary markets; and purchase of mortgage loans from other local banks and mortgage bankers.
-The Consumer (Retail) Banking segment provides auto, boat, credit card, and personal loans; lines of credit; deposit products comprising interest bearing and non-interest bearing checking and savings accounts, individual retirement accounts, and retail certificates of deposit (CDs); and finance leasing and insurance agency services.
-The Treasury and Investments segment offers funding and liquidity management services.
+First BanCorp., operating as the holding company for FirstBank Puerto Rico, delivers a broad spectrum of financial services to retail, commercial, and institutional clients.
+The company's operations are structured into six key segments: Commercial and Corporate Banking, Mortgage Banking, Consumer (Retail) Banking, Treasury and Investments, United States Operations, and Virgin Islands Operations.
+The Commercial and Corporate Banking segment offers business financing, including commercial real estate, construction, and floor plan loans, alongside treasury and cash management services.
+Mortgage Banking handles the origination, sale, and servicing of residential mortgage loans, in addition to acquiring and selling mortgages in secondary markets.
+The Consumer (Retail) Banking segment provides personal financial products such as auto, boat, credit card, and personal loans, lines of credit, and various deposit accounts like checking, savings, IRAs, and retail CDs, complemented by finance leasing and insurance agency services.
+The Treasury and Investments segment is responsible for funding and liquidity management.

 What is a strangle on FBP?